govend/govend/README.md

 If the dependencies downloaded also have external dependencies you can simply run `govend` again.
 If you would like `govend` to download all dependencies to the `nth` degree (vendor's dependencies, and then all those dependencies) run `govend -all`.

-The dependency manifest file is generated at `internal/_vendor/vendors.yml`.
+The dependency manifest file that records all dependency paths and revision versions is located/generated at `internal/_vendor/vendors.yml`.

 `govend` can understand a wide range of scenarios, so when in doubt run `govend`.